The belief in spirits ranges from ancestors, guides, and saints to evil entities. Here’s a list of common questions and answers about this subject.

 Is there a safe way of Contacting Spirit Guides?

-That depends on two main factors.
+That depends on two major factors.
 The first factor is your mental health.
 Good mental health is a necessity.
 If you are under treatment for any type of mental health issue consult your physician before you try this.
 In other words, if you know you are bat shit crazy, don’t attempt this.

 If you think a live session with a Shamanic teacher is the way to go, check references.
 Unless you have several years of solid spiritual practice, don’t use psychotropic drugs.
 It’s tempting for beginners to want to jump-start their practice.
 But we don’t recommend this approach.